The world is huge

 Only travelers with Global Entry memberships can go through Global Entry lanes at customs—no exceptions.
 This means parents/guardians traveling with children cannot bring their kids through with them unless the children have their own Global Entry memberships.

-However, children 12 and under can go through TSA PreCheck lanes with an adult who has a PreCheck membership.
-Children aged 13-17 traveling on the same reservation with an enrolled adult can only go through the TSA PreCheck lane if they have the TSA PreCheck indicator on their boarding pass.
+However, children 12 and under can use TSA PreCheck lanes with an adult with a PreCheck membership.
+Children aged 13-17 traveling on the same reservation with an enrolled adult can only use the TSA PreCheck lane if they have the TSA PreCheck indicator on their boarding pass.

 Interviews Upon Arrival are Available